Thomas H. Atherton: Personal life

 He married Mary Kidd Mish (1900–1981) in Luzerne, Pennsylvania, on February 2, 1921.
 Their children were, Mary Altherton, Charles Henry Atherton, and William H. Atherton.
 They lived in Orchard House in Wyoming, Pennsylvania.

 Atherton served on the Central Registration Bureau's Advisory Committee and the Luzerne County Emergency Relief Board during the Great Depression.
 He was also chairman of the Luzerne County Council of Defense.
-In addition, he was the general campaign chair for the Community Welfare Federation, a three-term president of the Wyoming Valley Council of the Boy Scouts of America, and a member of the Wilkes–Bare Kiwanis Club.
+In addition, he was the general campaign chair for the Community Welfare Federation, a three-term president of the Wyoming Valley Council of the Boy Scouts of America, and a member of the Wilkes–Barre Kiwanis Club.

 He was interested in local and family history and was vice president of the Wyoming Historical and Geological Society, president of the Forty Fort Cemetery Association, and a member of the Jacobsburg Historical Society and the Wyoming Commemorative Association.
 He was a member of the American Legion, MIT Association, North Mountain Club, Princeton Alumni Association, and the St. Anthony Club of New York City.
 In addition, he was an elder at First Presbyterian Church in Wilke–Barre.

 In 1965, he lived part-time in Hilton Head Island, South Carolina, retiring there in 1970.
 He moved back to Wilkes–Barre in July 1976.
 He died at the Veterans Administration Hospital in Wilkes–Barr in 1978 at the age of 94.
 He was buried in the Forty Fort Cemetery.